bentoml/BentoML/docs/source/guides/monitoring.rst

 Users can also launch the Grafana tools for visualization.

-There are two ways to dealing with exposing Grafana ports, either is recommended based on preference:
+There are two ways to deal with exposing Grafana ports, either is recommended based on preference:

 * :ref:`patching`.